 This includes apps that round a user’s spending on each transaction up to the nearest unit and put the remainder into a savings account.
 Such simple innovations can offer users a new, easy way of saving money if they can’t afford to put hundreds of pounds or euros away each month.

+One of the long-term effects of the 2008 financial crisis was increased attention towards how banks interact with (and provide information to) their clients.
 In 2018, the Payment Services Directive came into force in the European Union.
 The directive maintains rules for how users access their financial information.
 This is open banking; it opens up a world of new options for banks to engage with customers and for customers to get a better view of their finances.

 Basically, open banking means that providers of online accounts (including savings and credit cards) must enable their customers to securely share data (such as spending) with third-party providers (such as budgeting apps), if the customer so chooses.